Updated January 7, 2020

 Accessories I Recommend

 - For sun protection, of course, a hat works well.
 But, I also feel like a hat keeps me looking pulled together.
 I don’t want to fuss with my hair throughout the day, so I often wear a hat.
 If I don’t start out with it, I pack one for later in the day.

 - Minnie ears are not only cute, but functional.
 I wear them at almost every visit now because they serve as a headband to keep my hair back.
 They look cute in photographs, too!
-Most of my ears are from Kathy’s Kreations.
-Find her on this list of companies I recommend.
+Check the Shop Disney app for lots of cute options.

 - A colorful pashmina scarf is useful in so many ways, above and beyond wearing it to stay warm.
 If it gets chilly unexpectedly, you can use it as a blanket for a little one.
 It can cover a stroller for nap time.
 It stores easily in your backpack and can even be tied onto your stroller.
 The one I use most often is a bright turquoise which photographs well.
 These can be found at most department stores, online and in boutiques.
 Larger than a scarf, they can be used as a wrap.
 You’ll often see one of these tied onto my purse when I’m not wearing it.

 My Bag and what is Packed in my Bag

 I have several.
 My favorite is from RAREFORM.
 I love these bags because they’re affordable, eco-friendly, and loaded with many useful features.

 Also, they’re made from recycled billboard.
 So, the material is easy to wipe clean.
 One more thing!
 No two are alike since they’re created for billboard material.